EvanJSpahr/EvanJSpahr/README.md

-- 👋 Hi, my name is Evan
+- Hi, my name is Evan!
 - I am currently a sophomore at the University of Texas at Dallas
-- I am new to programming and currently learning java, javascrpt, and swift
+- I have experience in Java, JavaScript, C++, Swift, and MIPS Assembly.
-- My favorite hobbies include video games, biking, and hanging out with friends
+- My favorite hobbies include video games, cars, and hanging out with friends
-- I always try to be friendly and trustworthy and like meeting new people
+- I will always be your friend and personal therapist 😉

 <!---
 EvanJSpahr/EvanJSpahr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.